Reda799/WEB-SCRAPPER-Databse-IMDB-/README.md

 All libraries/Packages Used:
 tkinter: Used for creating the GUI elements in the application. ttk (from tkinter): Provides access to themed widgets that enhance the appearance of the application.

+Installation Instructions:
+1.Install Python
+2.Install Required Libraries
+Open a terminal or command prompt and install the necessary Python libraries by executing: pip install pandas pip install requests pip install beautifulsoup4
+3.Prepare the Environment
+Place the script files (app.py and scrapimdb.py) and the data file (ImdbCSV.csv) in the same directory.
 pandas: Used for loading, manipulating, and displaying data from the ImdbCSV.csv file.

 requests: Allows sending HTTP requests to fetch web pages for scraping.